Product diversity when sorting empties

 More types of empties will have to be sorted efficiently, in addition to the returnable bottles, beverage crates, baskets, collapsible boxes or tubs already taken back by supermarkets.
 The empties are to be sorted by type and delivered to the bottling plants, food manufacturers, cideries or dairies.

-Is worth looking at the sorting system in terms of product variety, trouble free long term operation, space requirements and repeatable sorting function now.
+It is worth looking at the sorting system in terms of product variety, trouble-free long-term operation, space requirements and repeatable sorting function now.

-Folded collapsible boxes with a height of a little more than an inch (3 centimetres) for lettuce or vegetables, low crates for yoghurt jars, narrow high and correspondingly tippy Volvic crates for six plastic bottles and meat tubs stacked about one metre high are sorted quickly and safely.
-The well thought-out arrangement of the rejection system above the conveyor ensures reliable, trouble-free continuous operation.
-The servo technology enables repeatable work cycles even with light, high and correspondingly tippy sorting goods.
+Folded collapsible boxes with a height of a little more than an inch (3 centimetres) for lettuce or vegetables are coming.
+Further low crates for yoghurt jars, narrow high and correspondingly unstable Volvic crates for six plastic bottles.
+Or meat tubs stacked about one metre high are sorted quickly and safely.
+The well-thought-out arrangement of the rejection system above the conveyor ensures reliable, trouble-free continuous operation.
+The servo technology enables repeatable work cycles even with light, high and correspondingly unstable sorting goods.

 Two rotating transfer boards alternate during sorting.
-In this way, containers, crates, boxes and tippy stacked tubs reach the desired final position safely and precisely.
+In this way, containers, crates, boxes and top-heavy stacked tubs reach the desired final position safely and precisely.

 The systems run almost wear-free and have been in operation for more than 20 years without significant maintenance or downtime.
 Dirt or shards fall down, eliminating the need for cleaning.
 Mechanical components are housed above the conveyor in a closed casing.